-CSV and JSON in Test Automation: Data-Driven Testing Explained
+CSV & JSON for Data-Driven Testing

 Data-driven testing is one of the highest-ROI practices in test automation.
 Instead of writing a separate test for each combination of inputs, you define the logic once and feed it a dataset — each row becomes a test case.
 The test suite grows in coverage without growing in code.